solstice333/DjPlug/README.md

     /setstmsg [status message string without quotes] - sets a status message, associated to the logged-in user, to display when the status list is shown (when someone enters or leaves the room only).
-If user isn't the host, calling /showst will show a simplified version of the status list with only the status of the users as opposed to the mapped status messages
+If user isn't the host, calling /showst will show a simplified version of the status list with only the status of the users as opposed to the mapped status messages.
+    For example, "/setstmsg Hello" would set the status message to "Hello"

     /getstmsg - gets the current status message of the logged-in user

-    /setst [status as a string] - sets the status of the logged-in user with the given string.
+    /setst [status as a string without quotes] - sets the status of the logged-in user with the given string.
 Strings input options are "Available", "AFK", "Working", or "Gaming" which are all case sensitive.
+For example, "/setst Available" would set the status to Available.

     /add [username] - adds user with username to the waitlist